rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 A further concern is that it might be easier to instill deontological properties in less intelligent agents.
 This could result from full blown consequentialism requiring relatively advanced capabilities like self-modeling, predication, and reasoning about counterfactuals.
-For instance, note that among life on earth intelligence seems to correlate with consequentialism.
+For instance, note that for life on earth intelligence seems to correlate with consequentialism.
 While ants (and other organisms) can look quite consequentialist from afar, this is really an emergent and less generalizable phenomenon than human consequentialism.
 _(TODO: maybe better better justify these claims.
 Note sure if ant sentence good/needed)_ This difference in difficulty could also result from the fact that consequentialism is the 'correct' model as discussed earlier.
-This difference in difficult creates the potential for quite a dangerous situation in which there is a smooth transition between dumb deontologist AIs and more intelligent purely consequentialist AIs which deceptively pretend to have deontological properties.
+Overall, this issue creates the potential for quite a dangerous situation in which there is a smooth transition between dumb deontologist AIs and more intelligent purely consequentialist AIs which deceptively pretend to have deontological properties.
 Even if the transition isn't smooth, there is still